Confined space entry presents significant hazards to municipalities working with below ground pump stations.

 At Metropolitan, we believe upgrading below ground pump stations with above grade solutions most effectively protects both the investment of systems and the lives of equipment operators.

 While eliminating confined space entry entirely should be the end goal, our above grade solutions can significantly reduce the frequency workers must enter confined spaces.
 With a comprehensive submersible pump retrofit, the need to enter confined spaces can be completely eliminated.

-An illustration of our ability to retrofit below ground pump stations can be demonstrated by the work done in the village of Chicago Ridge, Ill.
+An illustration of our ability to retrofit below ground pump stations can be demonstrated by the work done in the village of Chicago Ridge, IL.
 Faced with severely damaged system equipment, including pumps and controls due to a below ground vault flood, the village turned to Metropolitan to provide a quick solution.

 “During a heavy rain event, a sump pump situated in the pump station’s dry pit malfunctioned allowing sewage to flow from the wet well to the dry well, causing the dry well to flood,” said Metropolitan municipal salesperson Keith Girup.
 “Unfortunately, due to the dry well flooding, the customer’s investment, including pumps, controls and power distribution equipment, was completely submerged underwater and caused irreparable damage.
 An immediate emergency retrofit solution was required.”

 In order to get the pump station up and running in an accelerated fashion, the village elected to bake dry the pump motors, which were eventually placed back into the below ground station.
 To reduce the occurrence of entering the below ground confined space and protect the investment of system controls, Metropolitan supplied the village with an above grade control traffic box.

 Included with the traffic box package was Metropolitan’s new LMS II level management system.
 Completely off the shelf and designed to provide customers with vital SCADA features at a cost-effective price, the LMS II control package played a key role in supplying the village with a prompt solution.